-Take our naval vessels, our jet-engine programs and our Medicare reimbursements–but do not lay hands on our meat.
+Take our naval vessels, our jet-engine programs and our Social Security checks-but do not lay hands on our meat.

 If the congressionally mandated budget "sequester" happens, the meat industry says it will take a hit, and U.S. Agriculture Secretary Tom Vilsack acknowledged this week that his department will have to furlough food inspectors if the sequester can't be avoided by another deficit-cutting deal.